Over 135,000 employees in the United States

 “There has been a large, positive impact from the WorkStep candidate flow…Automated scheduling is a big win for our team and our average employee tenure has progressed”

 Sr HR Manager

-The company in this case study strives to make shopping hassle-free and affordable, operating more than 10,000 stores.
-The company is guided by the mission of serving others, maintaining a customer-centric mantra, as well as providing career opportunities for over 100,000 employees.
+The company in this case study operates more than 10,000 stores and is in business to serve others, as well as provide career opportunities for over 100,000 employees.

 To replenish their stores with food, supplies, apparel and more, the company operates a network of over 30 distribution facilities throughout the country.

 Historically, the company faced a challenge with consistently identifying qualified candidates for their high-volume warehouse roles.
 This pain point was even more acute in their more remote distribution locations.

 Getting started, the company and WorkStep set up a pilot in the company’s most recently launched distribution hub.
 In that facility, the company was able to hire 40 members of the WorkStep network in their first 3 months.
 More importantly, when comparing WorkStep to other sources, WorkStep hires showed an 80% lower day-30 attrition rate.

 On top of these quantitative success metrics, the the company’s HR team also found that WorkStep’s automation technology also assisted greatly with previously time consuming tasks like interview scheduling.